Weave.js

 Finally, test that the Next.js project keeps starting with the new custom server configuration.

-On the project root folder, run the following command:
+From the project root folder, run the following command:

 npm run dev